Quinoa Adai | Quinoa Adai dosa

 1. If you prefer softer Adai increase the amount of moong Dal and reduce channa dal

-2. 3 tablespoon of urad Dal can also be added for soft Adai.
+2. 3 tbsp of urad Dal can also be added for soft Adai.
 Ferment the batter if you are using urad Dal

 3. Raw rice can be used instead of Quinoa